joshcooper/puppet-agent/README.md

  * License
  * Maintainers

+WARNING
+---
+The cinext branch is for test purposes only.
+Do not target PRs to this branch.

 Overview
 ---
 The puppet agent is a collection of software that is required for puppet and